controlecidadao/samantha_ia/README.md

 If the downloaded model doesn't fit into the available RAM space, your hard drive will be used, impacting performance.

-Download the chosen model and save it to your computer or copy the download link and paste it inside Samantha's _Download model for testing_ field.
+Download the chosen model and save it to your computer or just copy the download link and paste it inside Samantha's _Download model for testing_ field.
+Watch the video tutorial for more details.
 <br><br>

 ### Your First Testing Models